 Creates a new XML attribute for in p with name n and value v.
 In case that an equally named attribute already exists in p, the attribute is overwritten if f is true or created anyway (f is false) and returns p (for chaining).

+XmlElement createElement(String n, String c=””)

+Creates a new XmlElement with name n as child of the operator element p with optional initial cData content c and returns the new XmlElement.

 setOf(XmlElement) selectAll()

 Returns all XML elements contained in operand.